Well, August. A month of two halves.

 If you do a ping-back to this post, I can update it with links to all of yours.

-Please check out these bloggers and see how August played out for them
+Please visit these bloggers to find out how July played out for them:

 Ju-Lyn at All Things Bright and Beautiful